About the Costing Task Order

-The President's Plan for AIDS Relief (PEFPAR) recently added to the development mantra, “Know Your Epidemic, Know Your Response,” by drawing attention to two additional components: “Know Your Context, Know Your Costs.”
-The Costing Task Order generates cost data and impact projections that support the strategic planning and advocacy efforts of USAID missions and partner governments.
+The President's Plan for AIDS Relief (PEFPAR) added to the development mantra, “Know Your Epidemic, Know Your Response,” by drawing attention to two additional components: “Know Your Context, Know Your Costs.”
+The Costing Task Order generated cost data and impact projections that support the strategic planning and advocacy efforts of USAID missions and partner governments.
 These kinds of data directly contribute to PEPFAR’s “Four Knows” and help policymakers identify the optimal mix of interventions that can be implemented with the resources available to them.
-Click here to read more about how the Costing TO supports country's efforts to know their costs.
+Click here to read more about how the Costing TO supported country efforts to know their costs.

 On September 10, 2013, the USAID | Health Policy Initiative marked the completion of the Costing Task Order project.
 See shared highlights of our work applying economic analysis to HIV/AIDS programs to inform smart investments through event tweets about #SmartInvmtsHIV.

 To access publications and tools developed under the Task Order, see our Publications page.